 What we don’t get here is much in the way of the two monsters trading punches and the frequently absurd wrestling tactics employed in the Japanese movies – kicking rocks at one another, dropkicks, bodyslams, picking up each other by the tail and swinging them around their heads and so on.
 The battle between the two creatures takes place on a scale of unimaginable size, is relatively slow moving and more concerned with the mass destruction surrounding the fight – indeed, what we have feels more like Pacific Rim (2013) than a Japanese Godzilla film.
 Nevertheless, Gareth Edwards does deliver the goods – you feel like cheering the first time when we see Godzilla’s dorsal fins lighting up and he unleashing his radioactive breath, while his final ingenious move in obliterating the Muto has the whole audience applauding.

-Godzilla is set to return in Godzilla: King of the Monsters (2019) was a sequel that introduced several other Japanese monsters, while Kong: Skull Island (2017) contains reference to MUTOs and post-credits tie-up with various Japanese monsters including Godzilla with the two set to square off in Godzilla vs King Kong (2020).
+Godzilla: King of the Monsters (2019) was a sequel that introduced several other Japanese monsters, while Kong: Skull Island (2017) contains reference to MUTOs and post-credits tie-up with various Japanese monsters including Godzilla with the two set to square off in Godzilla vs King Kong (2020).